UCF/CM-Documentation-Templates/Actions and Filters.md

 This plugin includes the following action and filter hooks, which developers can utilize in a theme or other plugin to override specific markup or functionality.

+Filters are the primary means of creating and editing layouts in this plugin.
+For the full list of available layouts included in this plugin, as well as more information about this plugin's layout system, please see our [[Layouts docs|Layouts]].

 ## Navigation

+### Layout hooks
 - [`{{my_hook_1}}`](#{{my_hook_1}})

+### Other hooks
 - [`{{my_hook_2}}`](#{{my_hook_2}})

 {{Update this list as necessary}}